 Pattaya to Koh Larn, cheapest island ferry

-Mainland-to-island multi-leg routes
+Mainland-to-island multi leg routes

 Ferry timetables and current 2026 USD fares